yaqwsx/KiKit/README.md

 - [automated export of gerbers and assembly data](doc/fabrication.md)
 - [3D printed self-registering solder paste stencils](doc/stencil.md)
 - [steel stencils with alignment jig](doc/stencil.md)
+- create powerfull shell scrips or Makefiles which automates your workflow...
+- ...or invoke the functionality via [GUI in KiCAD](doc/plugins.md).

 ## How To Use It?